What are Good Distribution Practices?

 No need to ask Santa about GDP.
 Ask Sofie!

-GDP covers the crucial ‘last mile’ after production.
+Good Distribution Practices covers the crucial ‘last mile’ after production.
 It’s vital that patients receive their medication in ideal conditions.
 That’s why quality and security need to be guaranteed during the entire supply chain.
 Sofie Leveque highlights the GDP obligations for pharmaceutical companies and their logistics partners.
 Logistic partners who provide storage for medication need a GDP licence and are particularly accountable.

 Meet QbD expert Sofie Levecque